marybahar/OPNsense-ELK-Security-Pipeline/README.md

-Here is the complete, "all-in-one" professional README.md file for your GitHub repository.
-This is designed to highlight your technical skills, your troubleshooting ability, and your understanding of the full security stack.

 Multi-Source Security Monitoring Pipeline (SIEM Lab)
 📌 Project Overview
 This project demonstrates the architecture and deployment of a centralized security logging pipeline.
 I integrated network-level telemetry from an OPNsense Firewall and endpoint-level telemetry from Windows Sysmon/Audit Logs into a centralized ELK Stack (Elasticsearch, Logstash, Kibana).